RichardFedak/llm-diversity/experiment/README.md

 **TASKS:**
   - Select movies
   - Rate the diversity of lists
+  - RELEVANCE
   - Make it possible for user to ask for more diverse list ?
-Something like "This list is not diverse, give me more diverse list..." + reasoning
+Something like "This list is not diverse, give me more diverse list..." + reasoning, textový feedback, conversational recsys PAPERS LLMs
+  - napisat Patrikovi
   - ***TODO...***

 **Recommendations generation:**